kobbitho/SA.02-WK2-Code-Challenge/README.md

 Git

 ### Installation Instructions
-Fork the repository then clone it into your local environment, then open it in a code editor.
+Fork the repository then clone it into your local environment.

 # Live link
 https://github.com/kobbitho/SA.02-WK2-Code-Challenge.git